Tarunvaidyula/SpoRtify/readme.md

 ## Installation Instructions ##
 To get started with SpoRtfiy on your local machine, follow these steps:
 * Clone this repository: git clone ## https://github.com/Tarunvaidyula/SpoRtify.git ##
-* Navigate to the project directory: cd eCom
+* Navigate to the project directory: cd SpoRtify
 * Install dependencies: npm install

 ## Usage